fischerf/relatelang/README.md

 ### 4.5 Rules Engines (e.g., Drools)
 **Rules Engines** use declarative rules for automated decision-making in business applications.
-- **Similarity**: They support `if-then` logic, like RelateScript’s conditions and goals.
+- **Similarity**: They support `if-then` logic, like RelateLang’s conditions and goals.
-- **Difference**: Rules engines are often restricted to business applications and lack RelateScript’s flexible syntax.
+- **Difference**: Rules engines are often restricted to business applications and lack RelateLang’s flexible syntax.

 ---

 ## 5. Applications

-RelateScript’s structure is ideal for:
+RelateLang’s structure is ideal for:

 - **Scientific Research**:
   - Formalizing hypotheses and experimental designs